dangminhduc/security-speciality-note/README.md

   - To simplify the code that runs in multiple regions, you can use the same alias name but point to a diffent CMK in each region.
 - Data key caching stores data keys and related cryptographic material in a cache.
 When you encrypt or decrypt data, the AWS Encryption SDK looks for a matching data key in the cache.
 If it finds a match, it uses the cached data key rather than generating a new one.
 Data key caching can improve performance, reduce cost, and help you stay within service limits as your application scales.
 - KMS has SignAPI that create a digital signature for a message a using the private key in an asynmetric CMK
+- Redshift using KMS: The root key(KMS) encrypts the cluster key.
+The cluster key encrypts the database key.
+The database key encrypts the data encryption keys.
+Data encryption keys encrypt data blocks in the cluster.

+## CloudTrail
+- 2 type of events: Data events and management events
+  - Data Evenst: show the resource operations performed on or within a resource in your AWS account.
+These operations are often high-volume activities.
+    - S3 object-level API activity
+    - Lambda function invocation activity
+    - DynamoDB object-level API activity on tables(PutItem, GetItem,...)
+- Management Events: show management operations that are performed on resources in your AWS account.
+  - Creating an S3 bucket
+  - Creating and managing IAM resources
+  - Configuring routing tables
+  - Setting up logging
+-

 ## Network
 - Intrustion Dectection System: should be using a custom solution on the marketplaces